Military Industrial Company: History

-In December, 2011 Russian Machines sold its share in Military Industrial Company to Arzamas Machine-Building Plant.
+In December, 2011 Russian Machines sold its shares in the Military Industrial Company to Arzamas Machine-Building Plant.

-Owners

-The owner of Military Industrial Company is Arzamas Machine-Building Plant.

 Management

 The managing company is located in Moscow.
 Its aims include sales, supplement and general management.

 The CEO is Sergey Vasyutin according to the Unified State Register of Legal Entities.

 Performance indicators

 The company employs 6000 people (2017).

 Military Industrial Company supplies various types of multi-purpose wheeled and tracked ATVs for Russian public and private entities.